PrefectHQ/prefect/docs/orchestration/concepts/services.md

 ### How is it useful?

 In many distributed systems, the scheduler is a single point of failure.
-Cloud was designed to have a robust, asynchronous scheduling service whose only job is to correctly generate future flow runs.
+Our API was designed to have a robust, asynchronous scheduling service whose only job is to correctly generate future flow runs.
 It can be trivially restarted or even run concurrently without issue.

 More importantly, the scheduler service is not responsible for actually running flows -- that's what [Agents](/orchestration/agents/overview) are for.
 This means that scheduled runs can happily coexist with manually-started runs; Agents are indifferent to _how_ a run was created.
 You can tell if a run was created by the Scheduler service because it will have an `auto_scheduled` flag set to `TRUE`.
 Manually-created runs will record the user that created them.